Women in the Philippines: Cigarette Maker

-In the 20th century
+20th-21st centuries

 In the early 1900s, the female workforce in the Philippines was also a highly debated topic during workers’ conferences.
 In 1910, during the first Congress of Labor, the decision to enact a law that would regulate the employment of women and children was approved due to poor working conditions (“dark and ill-ventilated rooms, smoke-filled factories”, etc.) for women and children.
 Then, in March 1923, “An Act to Regulate the Employment of Women and Children in Agricultural and Non-Agricultural Establishments and Other Workplaces” was passed to oversee the welfare of women and children.
 In 1960, under the Department of Labor, the Bureau of Women and Minors was created and was responsible for the promotion, development, and the protection of the welfare of working women and minors.
 Since then, more acts were made to oversee the welfare of women workers, as seen in both the 1935 and 1973 constitutions.

+The Philippine Institute for Development Studies reported in 2025 that "women are three to four times more likely than men to cite housework as their reason for not seeking employment."
+The majority of Filipino women also sought to limit their childbearing because it increased their domestic burdens.

+In the workforce, millions of Filipino women often work in the unstable, low-paid informal job market, in positions such as street vendors and domestic workers.
+The Philippine Legislators' Committee on Population and Development has said that these workers lack job security, fair wages and benefits.